Krish-Mathur/FinTech/README.md

 # Financial Analysis App

 This project provides a web application for conducting financial analysis on companies.
-Users can enter a company ticker symbol, and the application will download relevant financial filings, perform sentiment analysis, and display the results in a bar chart.
+Users can enter a company ticker symbol, and the application will download relevant financial 10K filings, perform sentiment analysis (using finBERT), and display the results in a bar chart (matplotlib).

 ## Tech Stack